Indonesian president says China's main claim in South China Sea has no legal basis

 Widodo will visit China after Japan.
 Indonesia and China have a more developed military relationship and Jakarta has bought Chinese-made missiles and other military hardware.

-(Additional reporting by Sui-lee Wee in BEIJING, Kiyoshi Takenaka in TOKYO; Editing by Michael Perry and Simon Cameron-Moore)
+(Additional reporting by Sui-lee Wee in BEIJING; Editing by Michael Perry and Simon Cameron-Moore)